jonom/silverstripe-focuspoint/docs/en/troubleshooting.md

 ### Debug front-end image

-Add `.DebugFocusPoint` to the end of an image object in your template to output html markup showing you the focuspoint of the image.
+Add `.DebugFocusPoint` to the end of an image object in your template to output html markup showing you the focus point of the image.

 ```html
 $MyImage.ScaleWidth(200).DebugFocusPoint